Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Variant Results

 Figure~\ref{fig:outpsf} compares different target output PSFs introduced in Section~\ref{ss:outpsf-m}.
 We see two consistent trends across results in all five bands and with both the Cholesky and iterative kernels, which we now discuss.

 \paragraph{Choice of target PSF form} It is clear that Airy disks, obscured or unobscured, significantly bias photometric measurements (seventh criterion), while Gaussian functions are not subject to such biases.
 In Figure~12 of \paptwo, we demonstrated that photometry with {\sc Imcom} is much more accurate than that with {\sc Drizzle}; however, {\sc Imcom} results shown therein were biased towards the ``fainter'' direction.
-We think we have now successfully identified the cause and the solution to that problem: Photometric algorithms work less well for images with Airy PSFs; since we have the freedom of choosing PSFs with {\sc Imcom}, it is advisable to adopt Gaussian ones.
+We think we have now successfully identified the cause and the solution to that problem: HSM photometry works less well for images with Airy PSFs; since we have the freedom of choosing PSFs with {\sc Imcom}, it is advisable to adopt Gaussian ones for HSM-like measurements.
 As for criteria other than control over photometric errors, with the same FWHMs, both versions of Airy disks slightly outperform their Gaussian counterparts in terms of noise control (second, fifth, and sixth criteria); otherwise, there are no significant and consistent differences between PSF forms.
 See below for how noise control scales with (Gaussian) PSF size.

 There is one more point worth discussing about photometry.
-Since results with Airy disks are still precise (i.e., have small dispersions), it is possible to perform a post-coaddition flux calibration to account for the biases.
+It is always advisable to perform a post-coaddition flux calibration using objects with known fluxes like injected stars in our tests.
+Since results with Airy disks are still precise (i.e., have small dispersions), such calibration is expected to largely mitigate or even eliminate the biases.
 Nevertheless, we note that the seventh to eleventh criteria used in this work are computed for isolated stars; as discussed in Section~4.2 of \paptwo, for realistic images, blending also deteriorates photometric measurements, hence PSFs with significant wings (see Figure~\ref{fig:target_PSFs}) are still disfavored.
-That said, post-coaddition flux calibration may be useful for Gaussian target PSFs as well; we leave such effort to future work.
+That said, post-coaddition flux calibration needs to be done for Gaussian target PSFs as well; we leave such effort to future work.

 \paragraph{Choice of target PSF size} Comparing Gaussian PSFs with different sizes, we see that wider PSFs lead to many desirable features.
 When PSFs are narrower by a factor of $20\%$, only input pixels that are close enough to a output pixel can carry significant coaddition weights, which yields poor control over noise.
 When they are wider by the same factor, the opposite is true; the control over white noise is consistently better by a factor of $\sim 2$ in all bands.
 More importantly, such benefits do not come at the expense of poor PSF fidelity.
 With the Cholesky kernel, wider Gaussian PSFs also lead to more precise measurements of injected stars.
 Most importantly, with the Cholesky kernel, the median ellipticity errors are reduced by factors of $1.94$, $1.35$, $1.83$, $3.48$, and $1.64$ in the Y106, J129, H158, F184, and K213 bands, respectively.